wp-plugins/ucenter-integration/readme.txt

 > fix bugs

 = 0.2 =
 > Fix some bugs
 > add mail box
 > add customize icon
 > add friend
 > add credit

 = 0.1 =
 > First version
 > User can synlogin all apps that has been integrated into ucenter
 > When user login other apps that has been integrated into ucenter, user will auto login wordpress
 > When user does not exists in ucenter, user will be auto registered in ucenter when user login wordpress

 == Upgrade Notice ==

 = 0.1 =
-First release.
-No need to upgrade.
+> First release.
+No need to upgrade